 The Registered Massage Therapists at rebirth are trained in therapeutic techniques to meet your specific needs.
-Whether you are seeking deep tissue massage to relieve tension and improve range of motion, are recovering from a sport related injury, require a lymphatic drainage massage to improve circulation and reduce swelling, or would benefit from relaxation massage to help relieve stress - we have you covered.
+Whether you are seeking deep tissue massage to relieve tension and improve range of motion or would benefit from relaxation massage to help relieve stress - we have you covered.

 Services and Rates (includes HST):

 To schedule an appointment, you can call Rebirth at 226-663-3243 and we are more than happy to assist you in scheduling your appointment.
 Or you can book online.

 If you're on your phone, it's easier to book an appointment by downloading the Mindbody App.

 Health Intake Forms

 If this is your first massage appointment with us, or if it's been over a year since you've seen us, then fill out the Massage Intake Form below.

 Registered Massage Therapists who practice prenatal therapy have an understanding of muscular and postural conditions prenatal bodies are prone to developing.
 A RMT can play an active role in both prevention, treatment and education.
 They are also trained to recognize signs and symptoms of prenatal disorders, such as pre-eclampsia, which can endanger mother and child.
 In the early stages of pregnancy, the mother-to-be will be positioned in whatever manner she is most comfortable, including on her tummy if she prefers.
 The massage therapist will avoid some areas of the body, as well as acupressure points that are known to trigger labour, and will check for excessive swelling or other danger signs.
 In later stages of pregnancy, the treatment is given with the mother-to-be lying on her side, with bolsters, pillows and cushions supporting the legs and belly for comfort.
 Positioning during a massage is critical to the safety and well-being of both the mother and the baby she is carrying.